ChillSimmons/Machine-Leaning-Exercises/README.md

 # Machine-Learning-Exercises
-Various use cases with ML analytical methodologies
+Various use cases applying statistical methodologies with ML algorithms